MikeShobe/TwitterMap/README.md

 ### Go to localhost:3000

-## NOTE: You will need your own Twitter API keys!
+NOTE: You will need your own API keys!